 Do Torbay’s seahorses really dance when they court?
 How do we learn about, and treasure more, the very special wildlife in Torbay’s seas?
 How do we then celebrate and give back to that natural world, and even explore new ways of protecting it?

-On Sunday 16th June, a long procession will walk slowly through the streets of Torquay down onto Torre Abbey Sands - holding aloft an offering, and led by the wearer of the Torquay Day Cape, embroidered and embellished with images of the wildlife in the sea and air and land around Torquay.
+On Sunday 16th June, a long procession will walk slowly through the streets of Torquay down onto Torre Abbey Sands - holding aloft an offering, and led by the wearer of the Torquay Day Cape, embellished with images of the wildlife in the sea and air and land around Torquay.

 At the beach, we celebrate the wonders of local wildlife, particularly the seahorses that will be present out at sea.